devopsengineerDan/Daniel_project/Backup.md

 wEB2- Read and Write

-WEB3- Read, Write and Ownership    => AI,
+WEB3- Read, Write and Ownership    => AI
                                    => Blockchain
                                    => (Distributed System and Database)
                                    => LLVM and Web Assembly